Initial Consultation with a Plastic Surgeon at Coco Ruby Plastic

 - Ask any other questions you may have

-Please allow up to 1.5 hours for your initial appointment
+Please allow up to one and a half hours for your initial appointment

-Our surgeons believe it’s very important to establish a strong relationship with you prior to any surgery.
-You will spend time with both your surgeon and patient care coordinator/nurse at your first consultation appointment.
+Our Surgeons believe it is very important to establish a strong relationship with you prior to any surgery.
+You will spend time with both your Surgeon and Patient Care Coordinator/Nurse at your first consultation appointment.

 We strongly recommended you bring a supportive friend or relative along to your consultation to help you think about all the information and discuss your surgical options.

-TIP: If you progress with surgery, a second consultation is usually needed for customisation and planning purposes, as well as to review the surgery details, schedules, risks and consent forms and photographs.
-That second consultation is included in your surgery package price (but there may be a limit on time if you have surgery far in advance of your first consultation).
+If you decide to proceed with surgery, a second consultation is required for customisation and planning purposes, as well as to review the surgery details, schedules, risks and consent forms and photographs and to answer any further questions you may have.
+There is no charge for the second consultation.

 Surgeon Consultation FAQs